Family demanding justice after arrests made in murder of San Antonio man found in Atascosa County

 “Right now that’s one of the things we don’t know is why or how they ended up in Pleasanton.
 We’re still working on that," Soward said.

-Lorraine Lucio misses hanging out and dancing with her brother.
+Lorraine Carmona misses hanging out and dancing with her brother.
 She noted he "went downhill" after the death of their mother one year ago.

 The bond for the suspects' release is set at $800,000.

-“I hope they suffer and I hope they live with that guilt," Lucio said.
+“I hope they suffer and I hope they live with that guilt," Carmona said.